 We are an international team investigating how religion impacts family size, child health and child success.
 Our research involves interviewing 8,500 participants about family, religion, support and health from across Bangladesh, India, Malawi, the Gambia, and the United States.
-This is research is part of The John Templeton funded project “The Evolutionary Dynamics of Religion, Family Size, and Child Success.
-Find more details about the project on our Open Science Framework page.
+This research is part of The John Templeton funded project “The Evolutionary Dynamics of Religion, Family Size, and Child Success.
+Find more details about how the project is pre-registered on our Open Science Framework page.

 Find your way around